Akaneyana/PyGame/README.md

 - **Open Source Community**:
   - A huge thanks to the open-source community for their contributions and support.
 This project wouldn't be possible without the contributions of countless developers.

-- **Mentors and Peers**:
-  - Special thanks to my mentors and peers who provided valuable feedback and guidance throughout the development of this project.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Akaneyana/PyGame/tree/main?tab=MIT-1-ov-file#MIT-1-ov-file) file for details.